Sunday 25th November

 9.45pm

+I got a stroppy email from mum.
+“Menstruation is not a laughing matter.
+Period.”
+She wasn’t happy about how I spoke about the girls in an earlier email and wants me to apologise.
+I don’t think she even realised she made a joke.
+Period.
+Lol.
 Well, sorry ma, I’m rebelling.
 I’m not apologising to the girls for something they don’t know about.
-It would make a shitty situation worse.
-Like kicking a dog poo.
-I just need to bite my tongue and get to Wednesday, when I’ll finally have a room to myself.
+I don’t send the emails to them!
+It would just make a shitty situation worse, like kicking a dog poo.
+What I actually need to do is bite my tongue and get to Wednesday, when I’ll finally have a room to myself.

 I’m perfectly happy exploring the city alone in daylight, but as soon as it gets dark something changes.
-Everything seems more intense, like there is a pressure to act a certain way.
+Everything is more intense.
 When the sun goes down, I stick to the girls like they’re some kind of security blanket, a tether to my life back home, because in England I knew who I was and how I was supposed to behave.
 Without them with me, out on my own in Australia at night, who knows what I’ll get up to?
-The thrill of anonymity, that rush of excitement I’ve felt since we got here, it’s never left.
-I’ve been bottling it up ever since I sat topless in a park.
+The thrill of anonymity, that rush of excitement I’ve felt since we got here has never left.
+I’ve been bottling it up ever since I sat topless in the park.
+I think, deep down, I realise that the moment I head out alone the genie is at risk of escaping the bottle.
+There’ll be nothing holding me back.
+I will be on a mother-fucking rebellious rampage, more than twenty years in the making.
+The person I am now will no longer exist.
+That’s what I’m scared of.
+I know it’s going to happen at some point, and I am terrified and gagging for it in equal measure.